 - The effects of gender and diversity issues on work teams

 - The program culminates in a semester-long mentoring experience for each participant with a current Iowa State leader

-The deadline is April 15, 2018.
-We invite faculty, department chairs and Directors of Graduate Education (DOGE) to encourage graduate students or postdocs to completing the application form.
-Upon acceptance into the GC-ELA, the student’s/postdoc’s home department or graduate program will need to pay $500 to cover the costs of the program.
+The deadline for the 2023-24 academic year cohort is May 12, 2023.
+We invite faculty, department chairs, and Directors of Graduate Education (DOGE) to encourage graduate students or postdoctoral scholars to complete the application form.
+Upon acceptance into the GC-ELA, the student’s/postdoctoral scholar’s home department or graduate program will need to pay $600 to cover the costs of the program.